one-among-us/data/people/Dethelly/page.en.md

 But the reality is the opposite.

 She contacted A before she began to execute her plan.
-She told A again and again that her purpose is not dying.
+She told A again and again that her purpose was not to die.
-The point is to make her parents to realize the necessity of accepting her being trans by showing she's willing to die.
+The point is to make her parents realize the necessity of accepting her being trans by showing she's willing to die.

 But the dosage she was about to take was fatal.

 A and her other online friends couldn't persuade her, so they called for first aid as a last resort.
 Because they didn't know her exact location, the ambulance left after more than half an hour had passed.

-Unfortunately, Sugar was in a critical condition when the ambulance arrived at Second People's Hospital of Yubei District of Chongqing.
+Unfortunately, Sugar was in critical condition when the ambulance arrived at Second People's Hospital of Yubei District of Chongqing.
 And she passed away in the early morning of the next day due to chemical poisoning.

 ## After her departure